Modelling the links between transport, air quality and COVID-19 spread using naturalistic data from Dhaka, Bangladesh | Project No. LIL094

 This makes Bangladesh and its capital, Dhaka, a one-of-a-kind ‘living lab’ to study the interaction between policy decisions, transport impacts (traffic and accidents), air quality impacts and COVID-19 spread.
 The challenge is to quantify these relationships enable policymakers to gain insight into the impacts of their decisions and to improve policymaking.

-Data were collected on daily COVID-19 infection and tests, daily or hourly traffic (via proxy measures, such as daily/hourly traffic speed or daily flow at a particular point), daily or hourly air quality and meteorology, monthly traffic accidents, fatalities and injuries, and policy decisions and relevant timeline.
-The data were then analysed using data visualisation techniques, and statistical and machine-learning based models will be developed to establish links between the metrics of interest.
+Data will be collected on daily COVID-19 infection and tests, daily or hourly traffic (via proxy measures, such as daily/hourly traffic speed or daily flow at a particular point), daily or hourly air quality and meteorology, monthly traffic accidents, fatalities and injuries, and policy decisions and relevant timeline.
+The data will then be analysed using data visualisation techniques, and statistical and machine-learning based models will be developed to establish links between the metrics of interest.

-Non-technical infographic and summary findings were prepared for wider dissemination to policymakers.
-The results have been shared with the Government of Bangladesh though our stakeholder, Dhaka Transport Coordination Authority.
+Non-technical infographic and summary findings will be prepared for wider dissemination to policymakers.
+The results will be shared with the Government of Bangladesh though our stakeholder, Dhaka Transport Coordination Authority.

-The international audience was reached via academic papers and a conference presentation as well as via the links with other low- and medium-income countries through ongoing GCRF projects and workshops.
+The international audience will be reached via academic papers and a conference presentation as well as via the links with other low- and medium-income countries through ongoing GCRF projects and workshops.